Dummi26/mers/README.md

 To ensure that variables with more than one possible type won't cause issues, **every possible type has to be handeled**.
 This can, for example, be achieved using to_string(), which accepts arguments of types String, Int, Float, Tuple, or List.
 If a variable could be a String, Int or Float and should be multiplied with another Float, the type-checker will complain that the String case isn't handeled because the mul() function doesn't accept String arguments.
 To distinguish between different types, a *switch* statement has to be used.
 To pattern-match on known types, *match* statements can be used.
-(TODO!
-Both of these aren't implemented yet.
-There is currently no way to handle different types.)
+(TODO! match isn't implemented yet.)

 ## Error handling